ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 ![Monte Carlo Preview](Monte%20Carlo%20-%20Preview.png)

-We conducted a **Monte Carlo simulation** to forecast performance over the **next 3 years (36 months)** using historical monthly returns and volatility as inputs.
+We conducted **Monte Carlo simulation** to forecast performance over the **next 3 years (36 months)** using historical monthly returns and volatility as inputs.
 This provides a probabilistic view of potential future outcomes for the strategy.

 **Parameters**
 | Parameter                         | Value         |